Energinet-DataHub/geh-core/source/Outbox/documents/documentation.md

 ```

 The `_outboxProcessor.ProcessOutboxAsync()` will process all current outbox messages in the database
 and publish them using the registered `IOutboxPublisher` implementations.
-Using the default values, it will
+The implementation will
-maximum try to process 1000 messages per run, which can be overriden by using the optional `limit` parameter
+maximum try to process a finite amount of messages per run.
+The amount of messages to process per run can be
-from the `IOutboxProcessor.ProcessOutboxAsync` method.
+changed using the optional `limit` parameter in the `IOutboxProcessor.ProcessOutboxAsync` method.

 ```csharp
 /// <summary>